 Appellate courts are called “courts of last resort” for a reason – at no other time in the litigation process are decisions so critical, so final.
 That is why it is imperative to choose an appellate lawyer who can maximize your chances of prevailing.
 Alderman Law Firm attorneys have the expertise and experience to assist you in perfecting your argument on appeal.

 Due to the nature of appellate representation, distance is no barrier to effective representation.
-Based in Madison, the Alderman Law Firm represents litigants on appeal statewide and will currently take private appeals in both Wisconsin and Colorado, and several federal courts.
+The Alderman Law Firm has represented litigants on appeal statewide and will currently take private appeals in both Wisconsin and Colorado, and several federal courts.

 What is a Criminal Appeal?

-If you have been convicted of a crime in the state of Wisconsin, you have the right to appeal that conviction.
+If you have been convicted of a crime, you have the right to appeal that conviction.
 In an appeal, you are essentially asking the appellate court to overturn a lower court’s judgment based on an error that occurred during the proceedings.

 Appellate arguments are often based on complex legal interpretations.
 To locate “appealable issues,” in your case, your appellate lawyer must carefully review the written record for procedural errors.
 Issues argued during criminal appeals include ineffective assistance of trial counsel, failure to suppress inadmissible evidence, improper admission of evidence, and sentencing errors such as imposing an excessive sentence or considering improper factors during sentencing.

 A criminal appeal is not an opportunity to re-litigate the facts of your case.
 Generally speaking, the Court of Appeals reviews cases for errors made during the trial process, and does not second-guess the circuit court’s decisions by looking at the same evidence and making their own determination.
 The exception to this rule is when the Court of Appeals applies a de novo standard of review to a particular issue or case.

 I Have New Information Regarding my Case, May I Argue it on Appeal?